 The year 2020 is exceptional for Jupiter and Pluto.
-These two worlds are having a triple conjunction this year.
-They’ll come together, move apart, and come together again three times in 2020.
+These two worlds are having a triple conjunction this year, coming together, moving apart and coming together again three times in 2020.
 The first conjunction took place on April 5.
 The second one came on June 30, and the final one will come on November 12.
 Because all of these Jupiter-Pluto conjunctions happen when these two planets are in our night sky (as opposed to being lost in the sun’s glare), this year’s Jupiter-Pluto alignment might be the best for centuries to come.

 This year, very bright Jupiter and very faint Pluto will remain near each other throughout the year, closely aligned in front of the constellation Sagittarius.
 Pluto requires a telescope to be seen.
 No telescope?
 Try NASA’s Night Sky Network to find star parties and/or astronomy clubs near you.

 And you don’t need a telescope to use your imagination.
 Throughout 2020, dazzling Jupiter will enable us to envision Pluto with the mind’s eye on the sky’s dome.
 First find Jupiter and – presto – you’ve nearly stumbled upon Pluto.
 Just remember, Jupiter outshines Pluto by several million times.

 Where are these worlds now?
 In November 2020, Jupiter and Pluto light up the southwest sky at nightfall.
 They sink downward as evening deepens, to set around mid-evening at mid-northern latitudes, and late night in the Southern Hemisphere.